How Parents Actually Manage Their Kids’ Schedules Today (And Why It Breaks)

 Step 3: You Build Your Own System

-Most families end up creating a patchwork system:
+Most families create a patchwork system:

 • Google Calendar

-• notes app
+• notes apps

 • text reminders